fairtracks/fairtracks.net/content/markdown/tracks/tracks-07-file-formats.md

 Although some consensus exists, a complete overview of all file formats is problematized by the number available.
-A wide variety of genomic information can be represented, from genomic sequences to complex three-dimensional structures (see Track Types topic), making the development of a single file format standard difficult.
+A wide variety of genomic information can be represented, from genomic sequences to complex three-dimensional structures (see [Track types](/tracks/#tracks-06-track-types)), making the development of a single file format standard difficult.
 Currently, several formats exist, covering all types of genomic annotations, with some formats describing the same information with different standards.
 Moreover, variations do exist.
 For example, BED file formats have several variations, generally named BED X + Y, where X is the number of standard columns, and Y is the number of columns containing non-standard information.
 Those variations mean that files following the same file standard might not be compatible.
 It also adds to the plethora of already existing formats leads to a proliferation of formats that complicate interoperability and reusability of data.

 File formats cover not only data and metadata present in a file but also computational file formats.
 Plain text format ensures human readability at the expense of file size.
 The quantity of information